joshuaxiao13/spotify-heatmap/README.md

 6. Login to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and Create An App.
 Record the app's Client ID and Client Secret.

 7. While still on the Spotify Developer Dashboard, navigate to Edit Settings and under Redirect URIs, add `https://localhost:<PORT>/callback` where `<PORT>` should match `process.env.PORT`.
 If you don't define `process.env.PORT`, then enter `https://localhost:3000/callback`.
+Under Users and Access, add the email address connected to your Spotify Account.
+This must be done to access the app.

 8. Paste the MongoURI and Spotify Client ID and Client Secret into `.env`.